Alphabetical Plant Listing

 • Cornus sanguinea looks spectacular when massed in shrub borders or as an informal hedge or privacy screen.
 Combine it with dark green or blue conifers to provide contrast and with Asters or Sedums for a great fall color show.

-• Cornus sanguinea is a species of dogwood native to most of Europe and western Asia.
+• Cornus sanguinea is a dogwood species native to most of Europe and western Asia.
 It is widely grown as an ornamental plant, whose available cultivars have been selected for their winter glowing colors.

 Requirements